robmarshall/gatsby-source-gravityforms/README.md

 ### Basic Auth

 Your backend API may be set up with Basic Auth in place.
-If so, add your username and password to the "auth" section in the gatsby-config.js.
-Shown above in Installation.
+This is added to the begining of the URL so 0auth1 can also run in tandem.
+Setup is shown above in Installation.

 ## How To Query